OpenNebula/vOneCloud-docs/source/simple_cloud_deployment/download_and_deploy.rst

 - Change IPv4 CONFIGURATION from <Automatic> to <Manual> and select "Show"
 - Input the desired IP address/24 in Addresses
 - Input Gateway and DNS Servers
-- Select OK and then quit the dialog.
+- Select OK and then quit the dialog

-An example of static network configuration on the available network interface (see :ref:`Editing the vOneCloud Appliance <edit_vonecloud_appliance>` for information on how to add new interfaces to vOneCloud) on the 10.0.1.x class C network, with a gateway in 10.0.1.1 and using 8.8.8.8 as the DNS server:
+An example of static network configuration on the available network interface on the 10.0.1.x class C network, with a gateway in 10.0.1.1 and using 8.8.8.8 as the DNS server:

 .. image:: /images/network-conf-example.png
     :align: center